NEVSTOP-LAB/CSM-API-String-Arguments-Support/README.md

 ### Cluster

 ':' is used for seperating name and value, ';' is usd for seperating elements. '{' & '}' are used for boundary symbol.
 If it's not within other array/cluster, boundary symbol is not indispensable.
 Not all elements should be descripted but the changing ones.
-It's helpful for JKISM++ to reduce configuration setting API numbers.
+It's helpful for CSM to reduce configuration setting API numbers.
 You can defined the configuration within a cluster and one single setting API for the config API.

 **Example:**